 If there was any downfall worth mentioning that pertains to the Epic, it would be the bow’s relatively subdued range of draw weight and draw length adjustment, as well as its shorter brace height.

 Because of this, I would classify the Epic as a bow primarily geared toward adult archers, with at least some prior experience.

-Overall, the Epic is an impressive bow, at an even more impressive price point.
+Overall, the Epic is an impressive hunting bow not only for whitetail, at an even more impressive price point.
 Consumers are presented with an option between 45-60 LBS and 55-70 LBS draw weight models, both retailing for approximately ½ the cost of many of today’s premium compound bows.